wormhole-foundation/wormhole/whitepapers/0007_governor.md

 The Governor is implemented as an additional package that defines
 1. a `ChainGovernor` object
-2. `mainnet_tokens.go`, a single map of tokens that
+2. `mainnet_tokens.go`, a single map of tokens that will be monitored
 3. `mainnet_chains.go`, a map of chains governed by the chain governor
 4. `flow_cancel_tokens.go`, a map of tokens that can reduce a chain's calculated aggregate flow.
 5. `flow_cancel_corridors.go`, a list of chain ID pairs which allow flow canceling between those two chains